dgarnitz/vectorflow/README.md

 ### S3 Endpoint
 VectorFlow is integrated with AWS s3.
 You can pass a pre-signed s3 URL in the body of the HTTP instead of a file.
 Use the form field `PreSignedURL` and hit the endpoint `/s3`.
 This endpoint has the same configuration and restrictions as the `/embed` endpoint.

-## Image Embedding
+## Image Embedding & Similarity Search
 VectorFlow can embed images using the [Image2Vec library](https://github.com/christiansafka/img2vec).
 It will create a 512 dimensional vector by default from any image.
+You can also perform a Top-K image similarity search.

-### How to Use
+### How to Use Image Upload
 Send a POST request to the `/images` endpoint to utilize this capability.
 You pass the same set of fields in `VectorDBMetadata` as you would for the `/embed` or `/s3` endpoints but for `EmbeddingsMetadata` you only need to pass `"embeddings_type": "IMAGE"`

 The `docker-compose` file will not spin this capability up automatically.
 Either run `app.py --model_name your-sentence-transformer-model`, or build and run the docker image in `src/images` with: